-Notifications can be discussed by phone with the public health unit or Medical Officer of Health if there are particular concerns about the patient or event.
+Notifications can be discussed by phone with the PHU or Medical Officer of Health if there are concerns about the patient or event.
 GPs can also notify cases by calling the PHU and giving details via phone to your local PHU.

-A Medical Officer of Health or PHU staff member may call the practice for more information on a notification, particularly if a direct laboratory notification has been received and clinical information is required.
+A Medical Officer of Health or PHU staff member may call the practice for more information on a notification, particularly if a direct laboratory notification of lead absorption has been received and clinical information is required.